shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 .. note::

-  We can offer up to 5 free registrations to the ICML as prizes for outstanding submissions.
+  We can offer up to 5 free registrations to the ICML as prizes for outstanding submissions!

-  We extended the deadline for submissions to May 27.
-Please make sure to register your submission and submit your abstract until May 17.
+  We extended the deadline for submissions to **June 3**.
+Please make sure to register your submission and submit your abstract until **May 27**.
+For authors of the `Neurips Datasets & Benchmarks Track submissions <https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks#:~:text=Abstract%20submission%20deadline%3A%20Monday%2C%20June,2022%2001%3A00%20PM%20PDT.>`__, we offer a special deadline for **June 9**.

+  **NEW**: We invite submissions in the form of `extended abstracts <https://drive.google.com/file/d/1bRp0Pp2ek_KbuQILyNPuOgJcUD3EuCR3/view?usp=sharing>`__.

-  Submission is possible now `on OpenReview <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`__
+  Submission is possible now `on OpenReview <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`_.

 TL;DR
 ^^^^^

-Submissions consist of
+We accept the following submission types: Full submissions and extended abstracts.

+**Full submissions** consist of:

 - A short report of the task, metrics and datasets,
 - An implementation of the task, metrics and/or datasets, comprised of a plugin to the ``shifthappens`` benchmark package, and all required external data files.

 Both components will be submitted via OpenReview, and reviewing is double-blind.

+**Extended abstracts** typically consist of a 1-2 page paper with one Figure, see `this example <https://drive.google.com/file/d/1bRp0Pp2ek_KbuQILyNPuOgJcUD3EuCR3/view?usp=sharing>`__.
+In an extended abstract, the authors describe an idea for an interesting dataset or task they intend working on in the near future to get peer feed-back on their idea.

 Please submit your paper `on OpenReview <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`__.
 The workshop will not have any official proceedings, so it is non-archival.
 Tasks that have been part of a recent submission/publication are allowed, in which case the overlapping